Drakovthe5th/CryptoGamer/tests/miniapp_overview.md

     d.
 GAMES
         - All games will be located in this page.
         - Ads will also be integrated between game sessions.
-        - Our games will include:
+        - Our games will include free games and premium games where users will have to pay/initiate them using stars and they can also bet against each other using the same stars.
+                 --> FREE GAMES                                   -->PREMIUM GAMES
-                    --> Trivia Quiz
+                    --> Trivia Quiz                                 ---> Mini Royal
-                    --> Spin
+                    --> Spin                                        ---> Chess Masters
-                    --> Click game
+                    --> Click game                                  ---> Cypto Crew: Sabotage --> Edge Surf                                   ---> Pool Game
-                    --> Other games
+                    --> T-Rex                                       ---> Poker Game

     e.
 QUESTS
         - The quests page will have a multitude of quests to be done.